Thank you for participating in the 2025 Local Food Count!

-If your business or organization buys or sells food in Maine, you can be part of a regional effort to expand food production and processing in our region.
+Any business or organization that buys or sells food in Maine or New England can be part of this regional effort to estimate sales and purchases of food and beverage products grown, harvested, produced and/or processed in New England.
 This includes:

 • Grocery Retailers